SoloDB Documentation

 // loan.Borrower.Value would throw InvalidOperationException here

-Example 2: After Query Hydration
+Example 2: After Query Load

 var loaded = loans.First(l => l.Amount == 5000);